 Chaikin Power Gauge Reports are generated daily on over 5,000 U.S. stocks which have a valid Chaikin Power Gauge Rating.
 They provide a clear explanation of each of the 4 Power Gauge components – Financials, Earnings, Technicals, and Experts.
 Each component has a section describing how each the factors within it contributed to its Bullish/Bearish value, and has related supporting data and charts not available elsewhere in the application.

 Below is a sample Power Gauge Report.
-The Report consists of a main section explaining the overall Rating, and sections explaining each Power Gauge component.
+The Report consists of a section explaining the overall Rating, and sections explaining Power Gauge Components.
 The Explanation is automatically generated based on logic which summarizes the most important elements.

 Notes on Data Sources